TakeLab/podium/docs/source/quickstart.rst

 When loading data, a Field automatically collects frequencies of tokens and relays them to its Vocab.
 When signaled, the Vocab constructs a **string-to-integer** (stoi) ``dict`` and **index-to-string** (itos) ``list``.
 Once ``stoi`` and ``itos`` are constructed the Vocab is finalized, cannot be updated and will raise an error if you attempt to do so.
 The vocabularies are finalized **by you** -- you need to call :meth:`Dataset.finalize_fields` which subsequently tells every Field in the dataset to finalize its Vocab, if it has one.
 Please check :ref:`finalizing_vocab` for a more detailed explanation.

 Apart from using our ``Vocab`` class to perform numericalization, you can also pass your own callable which maps tokens to indices.
-Vocabularies (:ref:`vocab`) contain special tokens, which we designed to be easily extensible (:ref:`specials`).
+Vocabularies (:ref:`vocab`) contain special tokens, which we designed to be easily customizable (:ref:`specials`).

 Retrieving processed data